adapter-hub/adapters/docs/training.md

 ## Train a Language Adapter

 Training a language adapter is equally straightforward as training a task adapter.
 Similarly to the steps for task adapters described above, we add a language adapter module to an existing model training script.
-Here, we modified HuggingFace's [run_mlm.py](https://github.com/Adapter-Hub/adapters/blob/main/examples/pytorch/language-modeling/run_mlm.py) script for masked language modeling with BERT-based models.
+Here, we modified Hugging Face's [run_mlm.py](https://github.com/Adapter-Hub/adapters/blob/main/examples/pytorch/language-modeling/run_mlm.py) script for masked language modeling with BERT-based models.

 Training a language adapter on BERT using this script may look like the following: